a5kin/artipixoids/CONCEPT.md

 2.2.3. *Reproductivity*: a lifeform should be able to replicate, creating new individuals with small enough differences to consider them inexact copy.

+2.2.4. *Novelty*: new lifeforms should arise out of the old ones, and they should act more effectively than the old ones.

-2.2.4. *Diversity*: there should be enough different lifeforms to put them in groups called 'species'.
-Or even further, in 'families', 'orders', 'classes', etc.
+2.2.5. *Diversity*: there should be enough different lifeforms to put them in groups called 'species'.

-2.2.5. *Symbiosis*: different species should learn to live in symbiosis and help each other to survive and improve.
+2.2.6. *Complementarity*: different species should learn to live in symbiosis and help each other to survive and improve, forming stable ecosystems.

-2.2.6. *Evolution*: new species should arise out of the old ones, and they should act more effectively than the old ones.

-2.2.7. *Adaptability*: lifeforms should learn to evolve in a way they are constantly adapting to aggressive environmental changes.
+2.2.7. *Adaptability*: species should learn to evolve in a way they are constantly adapting to aggressive environmental changes.

 2.3.
 The properties of artificial environment, as we see it, are following.

-- (TODO)
+2.3.1.
+Discrete.
+[TODO]

+2.3.2.
+Deterministic.
+[TODO]

+2.3.3.
+Local updates.
+[TODO]

+2.3.4.
+Energy conservation.
+[TODO]

+2.3.5.
+Genetic quanta.
+[TODO]

+2.3.6.
+Magnetism / gravitation.
+[TODO]

+2.3.7.
+Heterogeneous / PRNG.
+[TODO]

+2.3.8.
+Quantum mutations.
+[TODO]

-3. **Divine**
+#### 3. Divine

-- (TODO)
+(TODO)

-4. **Social**
+#### 4. Social

-- (TODO)
+(TODO)

-5. **Other**
+#### 5. Other

-- (TODO)
+(TODO)

 ## Basic Rules